javaee/glassfish/src/site/markdown/api-overview.md

 a useful system.
 What is needed is all of your services, in order to make it useful.
 Also please note that this section assumes that you are not using the upper level system that automatically reads in the descriptions of your services and populate [ServiceLocators][servicelocator] for you.
-For information on how that system works see TBD.
+For information on how that system works see [here][gettingstarted].

-You add your own service by getting the [DynamicConfigurationService][dynamicconfigurationservice].
+You add your own service by using the [DynamicConfigurationService][dynamicconfigurationservice].
-Since that is one of the original three services added to the service locator, you can get that service by simply looking it up:
+[DynamicConfigurationService][dynamicconfigurationservice] is one of the set of services automatically added to every [ServiceLocator][servicelocator].
+You can get that service by simply looking it up:

 ``` java